Charlotte Traumatic Brain Injury Lawyers

-At Charles G. Monnett III & Associates, we have worked with countless other TBI survivors, and have seen firsthand just how challenging this time can be for you and your loved ones.
+At Charles G. Monnett III & Associates, we have worked with countless TBI survivors and have seen firsthand just how challenging this time can be for you and your loved ones.
 We assure you, you are not alone.

-At this point, it might be unclear whether you should pursue legal action, and we can help you decide what is best for you and your family.
+At this point, it might be unclear whether you should pursue legal action; we can help you decide what is best for you and your family.
 If you believe your brain injury could have been prevented or was caused by the negligence of another person, we want to hear from you.
-We’ll help ensure your family has all they need to make the best possible recovery.
+We can help ensure your family has all they need to make the best possible recovery.

-As members of the North Carolina Governor’s Traumatic Brain Injury Advisory Council, the attorneys at Charles G. Monnett & Associates are veteran litigators in the area of traumatic brain injuries; not many firms can say that.
+As members of the North Carolina Governor’s Advisory Council, the attorneys at Charles G. Monnett III & Associates are veteran litigators in the area of traumatic brain injuries.
+Not many firms can say that.
+We are also proud to have been the Brain Injury Association of North Carolina’s Inaugural Recipient of the Randy Evans Advocacy Award, 2009.

-Our knowledge and expertise has come with over 30 years of experience researching, understanding and fighting on behalf of victims with stories like yours.
-We are North Carolina’s leading brain injury lawyers, and we have your best interest at heart.
+Our knowledge and skill is backed by over 37 years of experience researching, understanding, and fighting on behalf of victims with stories like yours.
+We are some of North Carolina’s leading brain injury lawyers, and we have your best interest at heart.

 If you don’t find what you are looking for here, we would like to provide you with a free, confidential consultation with no obligation or pressure to hire us.
-Call the attorneys at Charles G. Monnett III & Associates at (704) 371-1911 today to take the first step towards understanding your rights.
+Contact the Charlotte traumatic brain injury attorneys at Charles G. Monnett III & Associates today to take the first step towards understanding your rights.

-A traumatic brain injury is sometimes referred to as “the invisible disability,” since millions suffer from TBI’s yet their symptoms are not always obvious.
-The Centers for Disease Control and Prevention reports that an estimated 1.7 million people sustain a TBI every year.
+A traumatic brain injury is sometimes referred to as “the invisible disability” since millions suffer from TBIs, yet their symptoms are not always obvious.
+The Centers for Disease Control and Prevention (CDC) reports that an estimated 1.7 million people sustain a TBI every year.

-If you or someone you know has recently been affected by this type of injury, you may feel overwhelmed by the complexity of the situation.
-Pursuing a legal claim doesn’t have to be about being “right.”
-Rather, compensation can assist with the mounting costs of medical treatment, therapy, hospital bills or missed wages that often result from these injuries.
+If you or someone you know has recently been affected by this type of catastrophic injury, you may feel overwhelmed by the complexity of the situation.
+Pursuing a brain injury claim doesn’t have to be about being “right.”
+Rather, compensation can assist with the mounting costs of medical treatment, therapy, hospital bills, and/or missed wages that often result from these injuries.

 The brain is often considered the most complex organ in the human body.
 It houses our thoughts and helps shape our personalities.
 When it is traumatically damaged, the consequences can be devastating, impacting personality and mental abilities.
 For this reason, recovering from a brain or head injury requires special consideration compared to other injuries.